-The Prelude floating liquefied natural gas project will mark the deployment of Shell’s FLNG technology for the first time.
-The project includes the construction of an FLNG facility, which will be used to develop Shell’s Prelude and Concerto gas fields, situated in the Browse Basin, off the shore of Western Australia.
+The Prelude floating liquefied natural gas (FLNG) project marks the deployment of Shell’s FLNG technology for the first time.
+The project included the construction of an FLNG facility, which is being used to develop Shell’s Prelude and Concerto gas fields, situated in the Browse Basin, offshore Western Australia.

-The Prelude and Concerto fields lie in the WA-371-P permit, at a water depth of 250m.
-The first gas is expected in 2016.
-An investment of $5bn will be made in the project.
+The Prelude and Concerto fields lie in the WA-371-P permit, at water depths of 250m.
+First gas was achieved in December 2018.
+A total of $5bn was invested in the project.

 The project was previously 100% owned by Shell.
-INPEX and Korea Gas Corporation respectively acquired 17.5% and 10% stake in the project in 2012.
-CPC Corporation also holds a stake of 5% in the project.
-The remaining 67.5% stake is currently owned by Shell.
+INPEX and Korea Gas Corporation acquired 17.5% and 10% stakes in the project in 2012, while CPC Corporation holds a 5% stake in the project.
+The remaining 67.5% is still owned by Shell.

 The Prelude project was approved by the Australian Government in November 2010.
-Shell made its final investment decision on the project in May 2011.
-Construction on the FLNG facility began in 2012.
+Shell made its final investment decision on the project in May 2011 and construction began in 2012.

 The Prelude field was discovered by the Prelude-1 exploration well in 2007.
 The Concerto field was discovered in March 2009 by the Concerto-1 well.

-The combined reserves of the Prelude and Concerto gas fields are estimated at three trillion cubic feet.
+Combined reserves at the Prelude and Concerto gas fields are estimated at three trillion cubic feet.

 Natural gas field development

-Developing these fields through conventional methods was considered uneconomical due to their small size and remote location, so FLNG technology will be used.
+Developing these fields through conventional methods was considered uneconomical due to their small size and remote location, so FLNG technology was used.

-The field infrastructure will include six LNG storage tanks with a total capacity of 220,000m3.
-Upstream facilities will include seven wells, four flowlines, umbilicals and flexible risers.
+Field infrastructure includes six LNG storage tanks with a total capacity of 220,000m³.
+The Upstream facilities include seven wells, four flowlines, six umbilicals and 14 flexible risers.

-The Prelude FLNG facility will feature a double-hulled steel body.
-It will be 488m long, 74m wide, and weigh about 600,000t.
-It will comprise of 0.26t of steel with a deck area longer than four football fields.
-The facility will be the biggest ever to be built in the world.
-It will feature gas receiving and processing facilities, control rooms, accommodation and storage facilities.
+The Prelude FLNG facility features a double-hulled steel body.
+It is 488m-long, 74m-wide and weighs approximately 600,000t.
+It comprises 0.26t of steel with a deck area longer than four football fields, making it the biggest facility worldwide.
+It features gas receiving and processing facilities, control rooms, accommodation and storage facilities.

-The design of the FLNG facility will enable it to withstand extreme weather conditions including a category 5 cyclone.
-It will be permanently moored 200km offshore at the Prelude field at a depth of 250m.
+The design of the FLNG facility enables it to withstand extreme weather conditions, including a category 5 cyclone.
+It is permanently moored at a distance of 200km offshore at the Prelude field at a depth of 250m.
 It will be moored for 25 years using four groups of mooring chains.
-Each mooring chain will be connected to the sea bed by suction piles.
+Each mooring chain is connected to the seabed by suction piles.

-The FLNG facility will treat the gas and liquefy it to -162°C. The liquefied gas and other products will then be offloaded onto LNG carriers for distribution to markets worldwide.
+Gas is treated at the FLNG facility and liquefied to -162°C. The liquefied gas and other products are then be offloaded onto LNG carriers for distribution to markets worldwide.

-The FLNG technology is considered an important milestone for the LNG industry.
-The technology helps in reducing costs of developing LNG projects.
+FLNG technology is considered an important milestone for the LNG industry as it reduces the cost of developing LNG projects.
 It assists in eliminating the need for laying pipelines for gas transport, construction of onshore LNG processing facilities, dredging and other related works.

-Natural gas resources which were earlier considered uneconomical to be developed and located far from the shore can now be developed using Shell’s technology.
+Natural gas resources previously considered uneconomical and located too far from the shore can now be developed using Shell’s technology.

-The technology also provides environmental benefits as it uses lesser sea bed area and eliminates the need for carrying out underwater and near shore works.
+The technology also provides environmental benefits as it uses less seabed area and eliminates the need for carrying out underwater and near shore works.

 Contracts for the Prelude project

-The design, manufacture and commissioning of the new Prelude facility will be carried out by a consortium of Technip and Samsung Heavy Industries under a contract awarded in July 2009.
+The design, manufacture and commissioning of the Prelude facility was carried out by a consortium of Technip and Samsung Heavy Industries under a contract awarded in July 2009.

-The contractual scope includes design and construction of several such FLNG facilities over a 15-year period.
-The Prelude FLNG facility will be constructed at the Samsung shipyard in South Korea.
+The contractual scope included design and construction of several FLNG facilities over a 15-year period.
+The Prelude FLNG facility was constructed at the Samsung shipyard in South Korea.

 The Bonaparte Liquefied Natural Gas (LNG) project covers the deployment of a floating, production, storage and offloading (FPSO) LNG facility in the Bonaparte Basin in the Timor Sea, off the northern coast of Australia.

-In June 2011, Shell contracted Air Products to supply its LNG heat exchanger for the FLNG facility.
+In June 2011, Shell contracted Air Products to supply its LNG heat exchanger.

-GE Oil & Gas was contracted by Technip in September 2011 to provide two steam turbine driven compressors for the FLNG facility.
-The contract also involves commissioning and two years of training, operation and supply of spare components.
+GE Oil & Gas was contracted by Technip in September 2011 to provide two steam turbine driven compressors.
+The contract also involved commissioning and two years of training, operation and supply of spare components.

 Technip awarded a contract to Kawasaki Heavy Industries in September 2011 to provide seven boiler units for installation on the FLNG facility.
-The boilers will be used to generate power and process LNG.
+The boilers are being used to generate power and process LNG.

-Shell awarded the subsea installation contract for Prelude LNG project to Technip in June 2012.
-The scope of the contract mainly includes project management and fabrication services.
+Shell awarded the subsea installation contract for the Prelude LNG project to Technip in June 2012.
+The scope of the contract mainly included project management and fabrication services.